Appendix A) Chronology and Continuity

 Historically, royals commonly married their cousins.
 It means simply that

 Sorceress of Oz" (Oziana 2011), in which Glinda is said to have come to Oz from

-England around 1582.
-While this at first glance seems difficult to
+While this at first glance seems difficult to reconcile, it

-reconcile, it accords with the prior accounts.
-There is an untold tale here in which
+with men.
+There must be an untold tale here in which she had a child with

-she was given the sobriquet "Good Linda," which was then shortened to Glinda
+was given the sobriquet "Good Linda," later shortened to Glinda: from

 The Seven Blue Mountains of Oz: Book 3)

-In Mason's story, Glinda is working as a housemaid to the
+In Mason's story, Glinda is working as a housemaid to John

 "Doctor" Dee, during the time he served as advisor to Queen Elizabeth I, when he